Tony-Kim09/messenger-app/README.md

 ![Register Page](https://github.com/Tony-Kim09/messenger-app/blob/dev/imgs/MessengerRegisterPage.PNG)

-New users can register using this simple and intuitive landing page.
-Validations are used to ensure users are using proper lengths for username or password as well as email format.
-If any of these values are invalid, a simple error message with helper texts will show, helping users fill in the values correctly.
+New users can register using this simple and intuitive register page.
+Validations are used to ensure the values are valid, such as minimum length for password or proper email format.
+If any of these values are invalid, an error message with helper texts will appear, assisting users to fill in the values correctly.

 ![Invalid Input](https://github.com/Tony-Kim09/messenger-app/blob/dev/imgs/InvalidInput.PNG)